DolphyWind/Electra-Lang/README.md

 # How Electra works?

-Electra has generators and components.
-Generators generate currents and components interperete currents that came through them.
+Electra has Currents, Generators and Components.
+Currents are instruction pointers that acts like currents in electricity, Generators generate currents and Components interperate currents that came through them.
 Electra has two types defined.
 One of them is `var_t` (defined to be double) and the other one is `char_t` (defined to be char).
 Electra uses a single `std::stack<var_t>` for memory management.

 ## **Currents**
 Currents are instruction pointers in electra.
 They call `work()` function of the component that they are on.
 A component's `work()` function returns a boolean value.
 If it is false current gets killed.

 ## **Generators (<, >, ^, v)**
 Generators generate currents at the beginning of the program and become unused after that.
-They generate current based on their ascii character (> generates a current to the east, < generates a current to the west etc.)
+They generate current based on their ascii character.
+To make looping easier, generators also lets current flowing on them.
+East Generator and West Generator both support east and west directions whilst North Generator and South Generator both support north and south directions.

+#### **Generator Types**
+>**East Generator (>):** Generates a current flowing to the east direction.

+>**West Generator (<>):** Generates a current flowing to the west direction.

+>**North Generator (^):** Generates a current flowing to the north direction.

+>**South Generator (v):** Generates a current flowing to the south direction.

 ## **Components**
 Components are the elements that gives electra its functionality.
-Each component has its own job and can generate or remove existing currents.
+Each component has its own job and can generate or kill existing currents.
 Each component except portals, inherit from Cable class which inherits from Component class (Portals directly inherit from Component class).
 And Cable class always calls `Component::work()` and immidiately returns false if it returns false thus kills the current. `Component::work()` checks the current's direction and component's supported directions and returns true if component supports a current coming from that direction, returns false if not.

 ### **Cables (-, |, +, X, \*, \\, /, {, }, U, n)**
 Cables are the simplest components of the electra and every component except portals inherits from them.
-Their job is actually clone currents to make them flow correctly if they are multi-directional.
+Some cables also clone currents.

 For example: